DonRamaral/azure-b2c/documentation/README.md

 # Summary
-There are many steps to be executed in order to run the whole application, among the steps you will find useful information about creating  and configuring Azure Resources.
-Make sure you are fallowing the *Execution Steps* in the  right order and once you finish it, execute the *Configuration files* and *Token substitution* steps as well.
+There are many steps to be executed to run the whole application, among the steps you will find useful information about creating and configuring Azure Resources.
+Make sure you are fallowing the *Execution Steps* in the right because some steps depends on the previous one.

 ## Execution steps order